 Deep code completion on your laptop

-You can try it for yourself by signing up for the beta:
+You can try it for yourself by installing Tabnine:

 Although the model has 358 million parameters, it runs on a dual-core laptop with excellent performance: around 30 milliseconds per token.
 (A single completion usually consists of around 5 tokens, though sometimes it can contain up to 20.)
 We originally thought we would need to switch to a smaller model in order to run on a laptop, but this turned out not to be necessary.